So, why should one use a Hyper Open Cloud?

 They are overpriced: about 10 times what it would cost to do the same by yourself.

 Western clouds are mostly unavailable in China, Cuba, Iran, North Korea.

 They are often unreliable: some components provided by the APIs and the Platform as a Service (PaaS) are either outdated or flawed.
 There is no way to fix them by yourself.
 Support will tell you to wait for the next release for a fix in a few months, if you are lucky.

 APIs are not supported over long period of time.
 They sometimes change, which forces users to change the code of their application.

-Conventional public clouds are deeply insecure: due to extraterritorial justice, foreign governements have the right to break into your trade secrets.
+Conventional public clouds are deeply insecure: due to extraterritorial justice, foreign governements have the right to install backdoors and break into your trade secrets.

 They use mutually incompatible APIs and mutually incompatible services which are based on different binaries and source code versions.

 They try to lock you in and prevent you from repatriating on premise or moving to another cloud.